mlogan914/mlogan914.github.io/_posts/2025-07-20-why-clinical-data-hasnt-automated.md

 It’s not because we’re lazy.
 It’s because the people doing the work are under-resourced, overburdened, and deeply siloed — and the systems that support them were never designed for modern workflows.

-But now, There is opportunity to change that.
+But now, there is opportunity to change that.

-> **NOTE:** For definitions of any unfamiliar terms (e.g., CDISC, SDTM etc.), see the Glossary of Acronyms at the end of this article.
+> **NOTE:** For definitions of any unfamiliar terms, see the Glossary of Acronyms at the end of this article.

 ## The ODM: More Than Metadata — It’s Infrastructure